Kansas vs. Indiana College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 - Pick OU: Over (146.5)

-Kansas has gone 4-5-0 against the spread, while Indiana's ATS record this season is 3-4-0.
-The Jayhawks are 4-5-0 and the Hoosiers are 4-3-0 in terms of going over the point total.
+Kansas is 4-5-0 against the spread this season compared to Indiana's 3-4-0 ATS record.
+The Jayhawks have gone over the point total in four games, while Hoosiers games have gone over four times.
 The teams score 154.2 points per game, 7.7 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM